What happens if you end up in a distress situation in Greece, and call the coast guards? We tested, and lived to tell the story.

 In our own country, and all of Scandinavia, calling the coast guards in an emergency leads to immediate action in order to save lives and boats.
 The paperwork will follow when the situation is under control.
 This applies to all vessels, regardless of their flag.
 In Greece, we were left to float in an unsafe anchorage for days, with a quickly patched-up leak, to wait for the long and winding decision process of the various levels of administration.

 The fact that we were eventually released, we believe, was only due to the coming bad weather.
-It finally made the officials understand the seriousness of our situation, and given that there still were alternatives, they weren’t willing to take the risk of our boat sinking.
+It finally made the officials understand the seriousness of our situation, and given that there still was an alternative, they weren’t willing to take the risk of our boat sinking.

 Reaching a safe harbour during benign conditions we have ourselves to thank for.
 Thank you, and thank me!
 Well done!
 And maybe a little thank you, too, Poseidon!